 V_dc in order prevent too high peaks of the current.
 If you are not able to change your power supply voltage you can limit the voltage set to motor in software.

 NOTEThe equation above calculates the worst case maximum current

 I_maxand in most cases calculated

 I_maxis higher than the actual value.
-Maximum current depends both of the motor hardware such as winding configuration and the control algorithm.
+Maximum current depends both on the motor hardware such as winding configuration and the control algorithm.